Welcome to the Botanic Gardens

 In a loop of the Avon River, bordered on three sides by the green expanse of Hagley Park, are the Christchurch Botanic Gardens.

-A place of ever-changing beauty, the Gardens are open every day of the year at 7am, and admission is free.
+A place of ever-changing beauty, the Gardens are open every day of the year at 7am and admission is free.

 Map of the Christchurch Botanic Gardens [PDF 1MB]